Original Post Date: October 27, 2010

 Come to think of it, what is Halloween really all about?
 It’s been a weird deal since its inception.
 Moving outhouses?
 Defacing your neighbor’s property as part of a sucrose extortion racket?
 That’s just plain strange.

-Now, if you’ll excuse me, I have to go turn on the hydraulics for the automatic creaky coffin lid and re-fill the water tank on the new fog machine.
-I am SO going to out-do my neighbor Bob this year!
+Now, if you’ll excuse me, I have to go turn on the hydraulics for the automatic creaky coffin lid and fill the water tank on the new fog machine.
+I am really going to outdo my neighbors this year!

 See you soon,